laravel/docs/queues.md

 <a name="job-middleware"></a>
 ### Job Middleware

-Job middleware allows you to wrap custom logic around the execution of queued jobs, reducing boilerplate in the jobs themselves.
+Job middleware allow you to wrap custom logic around the execution of queued jobs, reducing boilerplate in the jobs themselves.
 For example, consider the following `handle` method which leverages Laravel's Redis rate limiting features to allow only one job to process every five seconds:

     /**
      * Execute the job.